tariqulislam/angular4-admin-template/README.md

 ```

 #### create the user List component (Sub Component)
-To create the sub component we will provide the command as like as component creating command:
+To create the sub component we will provide the command similar to component creating command:
 ```javascript
 > ng generate component controller/user/user-list --spec false
 ```
-When the command is execute, those file will be created:
+On executing the command, those file will be created:

 ```
 create src\app\controller\user\user-list\user-list.component.css